codemonauts/craft-instagram-feed/README.md

 ### Blocked requests

-As you know, Instagram is a walled garden and they are not very happy to see their data on other sites.
-And they are heavily working to block requests not coming from their platforms.
-So anytime something can break in this plugin, when trying to fetch the feed.
+As you know, Instagram is a Walled Garden and they are not very happy to see their data on other sites.
+And they are heavily working on blocking requests not coming from their platforms.
+So something can break in this plugin at anytime, when trying to fetch the feed.

 If you see an error like